alelodato/Pictures-and-Places/README.md

 * [GitPod](https://gitpod.io/) - IDE used to create the site.

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

+* [Sweet Alerts](https://sweetalert2.github.io/) - To customise the pop up alert of the quiz game.

 * [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.